-According to superstition, if you are born in the Year of the Snake, you would be most content as a teacher, philosopher, writer, psychiatrist or fortune teller.
-It is also believed that a snake is most compatible with the ox and the rooster, but least compatible with the tiger and the pig.
+According to superstition, if you are born in the Year of the Horse, you are most content as a journalist, lawyer, publicist, or within the fields of sport or travel.
+It is also believed that the Horse is most compatible with the Dog and the Tiger, but least compatible with the Monkey and the Rat.

-Famous people born in a Year of the Snake include:
+Famous people born in a Year of the Horse include: